hoangduytranuk/blender_manual/blender_docs/manual/editors/nla/properties_modifiers.rst

 .. admonition:: Reference
    :class: refbox

-   :Panel:     :menuselection:`Properties region --> Modifiers --> Modifiers`
+   :Panel:     :menuselection:`Sidebar region --> Modifiers --> Modifiers`

 Like its counterparts in graph and video editing, Modifiers can stack different combinations of effects for strips.